Overview

 Since we work on Defence bases, and access to these bases is restricted, criminal, and other background records will be sought in connection with your employment at AAFCANS.

-We will also ask if you are a Defence spouse or relative upon employment and record such information for statistical purposes.
-As a Government agency, we are required to report annually on staff members who identify as being of aboriginal and Torres Strait Islander descent, however, the provision of this information is completely voluntary.
+information for statistical purposes.
+As a government agency, we are required to report annually on staff members who identify as being of aboriginal and Torres Strait Islander descent, however, the provision of this information is completely voluntary.
+Gender identification is provided on a voluntary basis, for the benefit of that individual only.

 All information reported under Government direction is provided in aggregated statistics and cannot be associated back to an individual unless required by law.